neuviemeporte/neuviemeporte.github.io/_posts/2023-09-25-reassembly.md

 ![old process](/images/process_old.png){: .center-image-narrow }

 This has several downsides.
 For one, I don't have a runnable version of the game until I'm done reconstructing all (or nearly all) of the functions.
 The other is that my recreation is not byte-for-byte identical with the original (again, at least not until I'm done rewriting the whole thing), which means I needed to make a [special tool](https://github.com/neuviemeporte/mzretools) to compare instructions, so that I know if the reconstruction is correct or not.
 It's been working pretty good so far, but having a runnable version which I can instrument with debug statements if necessary, would be a huge advantage.
-So far, I had not considered it because it semmed an insurmountable task, but can we actually achieve and maintain binary identity through the reconstruction?
+So far, I had not considered it because it seemed an insurmountable task, but can we actually achieve and maintain binary identity through the reconstruction?
 That would mean changing the approach to a "subtractive" one, where I take a function away from the perfect copy, reconstruct it in C, and put it back in:

 ![new process](/images/process_new.png){: .center-image-narrow }